 Another question: how can the Law of Attraction support the wishes of all people?
 What if these wishes are contradictory?
 What about two parts in a war?
 What if another person wishes me dead, and I wish to live?

-The absurdity of these examples should be obvious, and the absurdity arises because of the movie´s extreme individualistic and egoistic thinking, where the existence of other people not even are considered Are we supposed to believe the traffic jam wouldn´t have happened if it were not for this one guy worrying about being late?
-What about other people in the traffic jam?
+The absurdity of these examples should be obvious, and the absurdity arises because of the movie´s extreme individualistic and egoistic thinking, where the existence of other people is not even considered.
+Are we supposed to believe the traffic jam wouldn´t have happened if it were not for this one guy worrying about being late?
+What about the other people in the traffic jam?
 Were they all thinking negative thoughts about being on time?
 And if they were, doesn´t that debunk the “always works every time, with every person” mantra?
 And what about the guy getting his bike stolen?
 Are we to assume that if another positive thinking guy had left an identical unlocked bike at the same location, the bike thief would still have stolen the locked bike of the person worried about theft?
 Has anybody done a controlled study on this?

 A third example: what happens when two drivers approach traffic lights on different roads, and both of them “attract” green lights at the same time?

-There is nothing at all in the Law of Attraction-concept that can say that this would not be positive.
+There is nothing at all in the Law of Attraction concept that can say that this would not be positive.
 Focusing on your wishes is per definition positive.
 The concept doesn´t have any other ethical foundation than these two rules: